jericson/se2jekyll.rb/README.md

 Feel free to fork my code if these choices don't make sense for your purposes.

+## Bugs

+* Something along the chain is screwing up Unicode.
+See: `se2jekyll.rb stackoverflow 1732454`

 ## Todo

 * There are several things we could look up with an extra API call or two.
 In particular: